Take advantage of bulk discounts of up to 20%. No code needed!

 The ketogenic diet

-A ketogenic diet (keto diet) is a diet that is extremely low in carbohydrates, moderate in proteins and high in fats.
-The purpose of this diet is to bring the body into a ketosis state, whereby the fat burns for energy instead of carbohydrates.
+A ketogenic diet (keto diet) is a diet that is extremely low in carbohydrates, moderate in protein, and high in fat.
+The goal of this diet is to put the body into a state of ketosis, where it burns fat for energy instead of carbohydrates.

 How does it work?

-Normally your body gets energy from glucose (sugars and carbohydrates).
-But if you eat few carbohydrates, the Glucose Poorraad will hit and switches your body to burning fat.
-This process produces ketones, which serves as an alternative fuel.
+Normally, your body gets energy from glucose (sugars and carbohydrates).
+But if you eat few carbohydrates, your glucose stores run out, and your body switches to burning fat.
+This process produces ketones, which serve as an alternative fuel.

 What do you eat on a ketogenic diet?